Your role in caregiving

 - Apply for a job with an employer who will provide you with the required training after you’re hired.

 Home care aides are certified by the Department of Health.
-Learn more about certification requirements on the DOH Home Care Aide webpage or watch introductory video.
+You can learn more on the DOH Home Care Aide webpage or watch introductory video.

-- Submit a DOH Home Care Aide certification application within 14 days of being hired as a caregiver.
+Apply for your Home Care Aide certification within 14 days of being hired.

-- If you have a job as a home care aide, ask your employer if they will help pay the fee.
+If you already have a caregiving job, ask your employer if they can help pay the fee.
 If not, include payment with your application.

-- If you finished your training and are not employed, mark that you are not working as a home care aide on your application.
+If you finished training but are not working yet, mark that you are not currently employed as a home care aide.

-- After you submit your application, DOH will email you instructions to schedule your exams.
+After you submit your application, DOH will email you instructions on how to schedule your exams.
 More details are on the DOH’s Exam Information webpage.

-- Become certified within 365 days of your hire date.
+- You must become certified within 365 days of your hire date.

 Stay certified to keep making a difference

-After you become an HCA, renew your certification every year.
+After you become a Home Care Aide, you must renew your certification every year.
 Your renewal deadline is usually your birthday.

-For renewal information, visit the Department of Health’s License Renewals webpage.
+For renewal details, visit the Department of Health’s License Renewals webpage.

-Each year, you must complete 12 hours of continuing education to keep your certification active.
+To keep your certification active, you must complete 12 hours of continuing education each year.

 How to find approved continuing education classes:

-If you are not employed, you may be able to take free online classes through CareLearn or find approved community instructors.
+If you are not currently employed, you may be able to take free online classes through CareLearn or learn from approved community instructors.

 Common questions